ESDLMapEditorESSIM/ESDLValidator/README.md

 | /schema/{id} | DELETE | Delete a schema by id |

 ### validation
-validation endpoint expects multipart/form-data since we want to send an ESDL file with extra request parameters such as schema id's, posting json with the ESDL as base64 string will have too much overhead with larger ESDL files.
+Validation endpoint expects multipart/form-data since we want to send an ESDL file with extra request parameters such as schema id's, posting json with the ESDL as base64 string will have too much overhead with larger ESDL files.

 | Endpoints |  Operation  | Description |
 | ------------- |:-------------| :-----|
 | /validation | POST | Validate an ESDL against given schemas and xsd |

 ### Settings
-esdl-validator can be configured using the following environment variables.
+The esdl-validator service can be configured using the following environment variables.

 | Variable | Description | default  |
 | ------------- |:-------------| :-----|